Wynn’s Hotel gets permission for two-storey extension and revamp

 The board concluded the plan would not seriously injure the visual or other amenities of the area and would be acceptable in terms of its impact on the architectural and cultural heritage of the area,

-Wynn’s Hotel has been in existence in some form since 1845 and has been witness to many of the events which have shaped the history of Dublin City.
+Wynn’s Hotel has been in existence in some form since 1845 and has been witness to many of the events that have shaped the history of the capital.

 The hotel staged the first meeting to establish the Irish Volunteer Force in 1913 and was bombed during the 1916 Rising before being rebuilt in 1921.